wensongshen@cuhk.edu.hk

 Sociology is the study of society, and society is composed of diverse groups of people.
-Among these groups, my primary interest lies in the younger generations, particularly children (and adolescents).
+Among these groups, my research interest lies in the younger generations, particularly children and youth.

 As most children today attend school, my primary research focus is on education.

-As a sociologist, my approach to education and child development primarily centers on social inequality.
+As a sociologist, I study education and child development from the perspective of social inequality.
 This means considering how children from different families have unequal resources and opportunities that ultimately shape their education and development.
 For this reason, social inequality is also a key in my research.

-In summary, my research aims to understand children’s education and development from a perspective of social inequality.
-I explore how children and adolescents from different family backgrounds experience schooling differently and how these experiences translate into distinct life outcomes, from childhood to adulthood.
+In sum, my research aims to understand children’s education and development from a perspective of social inequality.
+I explore how children and youth from different family backgrounds experience schooling differently and how these unequal experiences translate into distinct life outcomes, from childhood to adulthood.

 - Child Development